custom-components/pyscript/docs/overview.rst

 This HACS custom integration allows you to write Python functions and scripts that can implement a wide range of automation, logic and triggers.
-State variables are bound to Python variables and services are callable as Python functions, so it’s easy and concise to implement logic.
+State variables are bound to Python variables and services are callable as Python functions, so it's easy and concise to implement logic.

 Functions you write can be configured to be called as a service or run